 Colorado’s Hidden Gem: Outdoor Recreation on Grand Mesa

-Get out the tent, the camper or come for the character of cozy cabins at one of the many lodges on Grand Mesa.
+Camping on Grand Mesa boasts numerous options.
+Get out the tent, the camper van or come for the character of cozy cabins at one of the many lodges in the area.
 Outfit your favorite fishing pole in the style you choose and cast for seven species of trout.
-The lakes on the Grand Mesa are fished in the warmer months and also are ready for the ice fisherman.
+The lakes on the Grand Mesa are fished in the warmer months and also are destinations for ice fishing.

 For trail enthusiasts, there’s something for all abilities on the Mesa.
 Hiking and trail running on the Crag Crest National Recreation Trail is a breathtaking experience . . . no really!
 At 10,500 ft elevation even the most fit adventurer will be stopping to take an breath and enjoy the jaw-dropping views along this 10 mile loop.
 For the softer side of hiking with equally spectacular views try the Land O’ Lakes Overlook, a gentle hike with views of 13 lakes and the valley floor below.
 Mountain bikers enjoy the rolling Flowing Park Loop and, for more downhill thrills, the Old Grand Mesa Shuttle Run.
+Powderhorn Mountain Resort also boast a new bike park.
 Pick up a copy of the Short Hikes Brochure at the Grand Mesa Visitor Center, U.S. Forest Service staff will be able to help you out.